 What are corticosteroids or steroids?

-Steroid drugs such as Prednisone and Prednisolone are used to treat a variety of conditions including autoinflammatory conditions, autoimmune conditions, skin conditions, asthma, and allergic reactions.
+Steroids such as prednisone are used to treat a wide variety of conditions including autoinflammatory conditions, autoimmune conditions, skin conditions, asthma, and allergic reactions.

 What are the drawbacks of using steroid medication?